Beat-k/BEA/README.md

 #### *11.4 Emotion-Driven Interfaces*

 User interfaces can respond to symbolic states.
-For example, prolonged user inactivity or system tension may trigger contrast (⊖) animations or diffuse into symbolic calm (⊘), creating ambient interfaces that mirror user-state energy or emotion.
+For example, prolonged user inactivity or system tension may trigger balance (⊖) animations or dissolve into symbolic calm (⊗), creating ambient interfaces that mirror user-state energy or emotion.

 #### *11.5 Symbolic Encryption*

-BEA’s symbolic recursion model allows encryption keys to evolve based on symbolic transformations.
-A symbolic state like ⊗ could increase key complexity, while ⊘ could trigger resets or soft erasure logic — making the encryption symbolically expressive and adaptive.
+BEA's symbolic recursion model allows encryption keys to evolve based on symbolic transformations.
+A symbolic state like ⊗ could decrease key complexity through dissolution, while ⨀ could amplify security through intensification — making the encryption symbolically expressive and adaptive.

 #### *11.6 Ethics Training & Simulation*

 Symbolic escalation allows simulations to model ethical decision-making through emotional buildup.
-Agents in a simulation can reflect on past symbolic states and adjust accordingly (e.g., repeated ⊖ may trigger ⊘ as a form of emotional resolution).
+Agents in a simulation can reflect on past symbolic states and adjust accordingly (e.g., repeated ⊖ may trigger ⊗ as a form of emotional dissolution and reset).

 ---